-Section Comments and Common Boilerplate • If you include any carcinogenicity classification determinations published by internationally recognized review bodies, make sure that the date is cited (IARC, U.S. NTP, U.S. EPA, MAK, etc.).
-Non-neoplastic effects (e.g. target organ toxicity) should also be discussed since these could be the effects that actually drive the TLV.
-Animal Studies Example: Genotoxic The results should be described briefly and are becoming more useful in the selection of the carcinogenicity category.
-Therefore, the results of in vitro and in vivo studies should be described briefly.
-Several genotoxicity studies have been reported but were generally negative.
+Comments and Common Boilerplate Non-neoplastic effects (e.g. target organ toxicity) should also be discussed since these could be the effects that actually drive the TLV.
+Example: Several genotoxicity studies have been reported but were generally negative.
 Positive findings were noted only in in vitro studies using the Ames test, forward mutation assays, and only with metabolic activation.
 Negative findings were found in other in vitro studies and in vivo studies using the micronuclei test in mice and chromosomal aberrations in rats.
-The weight-of- evidence indicates that this substance does not represent a significant genotoxic risk.
-Animal Studies Reproductive/developmental toxicity is important Reproductive/Developmental Toxicity This section should briefly describe adverse changes, presenting reproductive studies first, followed by developmental toxicity studies.
-The studies should also be organized by route of exposure with relevant routes of exposure, such as inhalation and skin, described first. to consider and sometimes serves as the basis of the TLV.
-Absorption, Distribution, Metabolism, and Excretion Studies may address the amount of chemical absorbed when the chemical is given orally and (including toxicokinetics and toxicodynamics) an absorption fraction for inhalation.
-For dermal Describe the human studies first followed by animal studies within each section.Absorption information may be available for oral, absorption studies, the order of preference for absorption information is 1) permeability coefficient (kp), 2) flux, and 3) percentage of applied dose absorbed. inhalation, or dermal exposures.Distribution of the chemical or metabolites into blood fluids and various tissues should be described.
+The weight-of-evidence indicates that this substance does not represent a significant genotoxic risk.
+Reproductive/developmental toxicity is important to consider and sometimes serves as the basis of the TLV.
+Studies may address the amount of chemical absorbed when the chemical is given orally and an absorption fraction for inhalation.
+For dermal absorption studies, the order of preference for absorption information is 1) permeability coefficient (kp), 2) flux, and 3) percentage of applied dose absorbed.
 Distribution of the chemical should be described if known, the octanol/water partition is important information that helps understand distribution.
-Metabolism of the chemical in the liver or at the route of entry should be described.
-Important metabolites and their relative toxicity should be described, if known.
 Any tissues that act as a sink for the chemical (such as fat) could be identified.
-It may be important to identify types of metabolism the chemical undergoes, i.e., P 450 • Elimination of the chemical or metabolites via exhalation, urine, or feces should be described (half-lives or clearance values). (with specific isozyme if known) or glutathione conjugation.
+It may be important to identify types of metabolism the chemical undergoes, i.e., P 450 (with specific isozyme if known) or glutathione conjugation.
 If metabolism is significant, a diagram could be useful.
-Relative toxicities of the Discuss ADME for a related substance if it is a known metabolite of the compound under consideration. parent and metabolite may be important.
+Relative toxicities of the parent and metabolite may be important.
 Primary route of elimination should be identified, e.g. exhalation, urine, or feces.
-Relative amounts • If a PB-PK or classical compartmental model is available for the chemical it should be referenced. eliminated through each route may be important, if known.
+Relative amounts eliminated through each route may be important, if known.
 Elimination half-lives may be useful.
-Dose-response evaluations with relevance to the TLV should be included.
-References to published compartmental or physiologically based pharmacokinetic models Include information on the mechanism of action for the critical effect(s) and interpretation of the ADME data provided from a toxicokinetic and toxicodynamic perspective.
-(PB-PK) should be cited if known.
-Details are not necessary but number of compartments for classical and general type of model for PB-PK (stochastic, flow or diffusion limited) could be described).
-The exposure route(s) that the models have been validated for should also be described.
+References to published compartmental or physiologically based pharmacokinetic models (PB-PK) should be cited if known.
+Details are not necessary but number of compartments for classical and general type of model for PB-PK described.